s2t2/lambda-ds-3-3/notes/class-2.md

 Topics / Agenda:

-  1. Integrating with an example API
+  1. Integrating with an example API (bonus)
   2. Integrating with the Twitter API
   3. Integrating with the Basilica API
+  4. Storing API data in the database

 Lambda Materials: